yongsoo/gateway-client/README.md

   password : 'GATEWAY_PASSWORD'
 })

-// getTransactions: get all external_transactions with status "queued",
+// getAllTransactions: get all external_transactions with status "queued",
 // in order of time (earlier transactions are at the top) (GET)

-gatewayClient.getTransactions()
+gatewayClient.getAllTransactions()

 // getNextTransaction: get the next transaction item that's queued (GET)